 Often, an agreement is not even discussed until after the attorneys have spent months filing motions and discovery documents, or the judge has ordered a mediation.
 And all the while the meter is running.

-Click to see what MSN has to say about selecting a divorce attorney.
+Click here for tips from MSN about selecting a divorce attorney.

 Your fee structure should work for you, not against you.
 Don’t pay your attorney by the hour to keep fighting if you are interested in an early agreement.
 If you can pay one flat fee, then both of you will better off the sooner the agreement is reached.